MapReduce

 Inter Process Communication

-The goal of Inter Process Communication (IPC) is to communicate between different processes.
+The goal of IPC is to communicate between different processes.
+Common ways to do IPC include:

 • Pipes